 Day-of-show entry will also available at the door, but a chair isn’t guaranteed.
 Any that aren’t reserved are first come, first served.

-33 Bridge Street is a couple blocks toward the river from the only intersection in downtown Bellows Falls, which is the corner of Flat Iron Exchange coffeehouse and Popolo restaurant.
+33 Bridge Street is an accessible space and is a couple blocks toward the river from the only intersection in downtown Bellows Falls, which is the corner of Flat Iron Exchange coffeehouse and Popolo restaurant.
 And it’s a T so there’s no way to take a wrong turn.
-Stage 33 Live is in a brick building on the right after the post office and over the little bridge.
+Stage 33 Live is in the brick building on the right after the post office and over the little bridge.
+Look for the giant stylized sheep-heads in the corner windows (that’s the community radio station, WOOL-FM).
+We’ll also have a sign out front.
 The most reliable parking is in the free lot across the street, next to the canal.